vegaprotocol/specs/protocol/0029-FEES-fees.md

 - infrastructure: staking/governance system/engine (network wide)
 - maker: market framework / market making (network wide)
 - liquidity: market making system (per market)
+- treasury: Fees sent to network treasury for later usage via governance votes (network wide)
+- buyback: Fees used to purchase governance tokens to the protocol via regular auctions (network wide)

 The infrastructure fee factor is set by a network parameter `market.fee.factors.infrastructureFee` and a reasonable default value is `fee_factor[infrastructure] = 0.0005 = 0.05%`.
 The maker fee factor is set by a network parameter `market.fee.factors.makerFee` and a reasonable default value is `fee_factor[maker] = 0.00025 = 0.025%`.